artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 == Changelog ==
 = 2.0 =
-* WooCommerce 2.6 fully compatibility.
+* WooCommerce 2.6 fully compatibility. **Note: Not compatible with WooCommerce versions earlier than 2.6.0, including it setting.**
 = 1.1.1 =
 * Fixed WooCommerce 2.6.1 compatibility error.
 = 1.1 =